jalanterus/WE-ARE-HIRING/openings2.md

 - 3+ years of industry experience building native Android applications with Java and Kotlin
-- Thorough understanding on Android asynchronous operations, including usage of coroutines and rx libraries
+- Thorough understanding on Android options of asynchronous operations, including usage of rx, coroutines and flow
 - Have been practicing Modern Android Development
 - Good understanding of Android internals
 - Experience using NDK